Advertisement

 • Choose lean protein and cooked veggies that have been broiled, boiled, steamed, or baked.

 • Think of quarters when you fill your plate.
-According to the U.S. Department of Agriculture, the healthiest plate consists of one-half fruits and veggies, one-quarter protein, and one-quarter healthy carbs (such as whole grains).
+According to the U.S. Department of Agriculture, a healthy plate consists of one-half fruits and veggies, one-quarter lean protein, and one-quarter healthy carbohydrates, or carbs (such as whole grains).

 Tip: Keep portion sizes in check by using a salad plate rather than a standard dinner plate.